timblaktu/tr/README.md

-# Build an Incompatible Upstream Yocto Project with KAS
+# KAS-ify Upstream Yocto Projects

+## Quickstart

+Run `make` after cloning and installing [dependencies](#Dependencies) on your host.
+See [Make Target Explanation](#make-target-explanation) for details.

+## What?
 This is a prototype implementation for the automatic conversion of an arbitrary yocto project into one that supports the [kas build and configuration system](https://github.com/siemens/kas).

-The target platform is the Variscite var-som-imx8mp SoM.
-The manufacturer provides a reference BSP [variscite-bsp-platform](https://github.com/varigit/variscite-bsp-platform/tree/mickledore) (supporting mickledore release).
+We use the Variscite var-som-imx8mp SoM as the prototype's target platform.
+Variscite provides a [reference BSP: variscite-bsp-platform](https://github.com/varigit/variscite-bsp-platform/tree/mickledore) (supporting mickledore release), and [instructions for building it](https://variwiki.com/index.php?title=Yocto_Build_Release&release=mx8mp-yocto-mickledore-6.1.36_2.1.0-v1.3#Download_Yocto_Mickledore_based_on_NXP_BSP_L6.1.36_2.1.0).

+## Why?

-The SoM BSP is largely based on [the BSP provided by the manufacturer of its underlying microprocessor, the NXP i.mx8mp](https://github.com/nxp-imx/meta-imx), which uses the ubiquitous but cumbersome yocto design patterns for:
+Like most SoC/SoM vendors, the BSP is based on [the BSP provided by the manufacturer of its underlying microprocessor, the NXP i.mx8mp](https://github.com/nxp-imx/meta-imx). which uses the ubiquitous but cumbersome yocto design patterns for:

 1. Managing sources with [Google `repo`](https://gerrit.googlesource.com/git-repo/) xml manifests.
 2. Managing configuration with files of various formats scattered throughout the working tree.